Brand: Mobile Fidelity

 Forget, for a moment, “Free Bird.”
 Consider, instead, the authentic down-home rowdiness, distinctive first-person narratives, searing triple-guitar front, gritty vocals, and bluesy boogie bluster.
 And the undeniable youthful hunger pumping through the subtly witty songs, all strongly rooted in Southern heritage and working-class values.
 Independent of the most-requested tune in history, Pronounced Leh-nerd Skin-nerd bleeds red, white, and blue and encapsulates the wondrous dichotomies of Southern rock.

-Mastered from the original master tapes and pressed on 180g LP at RTI, Mobile Fidelity’s vinyl edition of the Floridian group’s ground-shaking debut is the equivalent of having access to the band’s amplifiers and producer Al Kooper’s control boards in the studio.
+Mastered from the original master tapes and pressed on 180g LP at RTI, Mobile Fidelity’s numbered-edition vinyl reissue of the Floridian group’s ground-shaking debut is the near equivalent of having access to the band’s amplifiers and producer Al Kooper’s control boards in the studio.
 Affording palpable spaciousness to each of the instruments, expanding the dynamic range, and clearing away previous tonal congestion, this version presents the septet’s raw, honest tunes in the most direct, hard-hitting sound they’ve ever enjoyed.
-It lays waste to all prior reissues—none of which on LP went back to the master tapes.

 It’s at the Studio One space that Lynyrd Skynyrd flashed scampering tempos, cutting give-and-take riffs, loose barroom lines, and off-the-cuff vocalese that entirely separated its approach from that of the more jazz-styled affairs of the Allman Brothers Band.
 Confederate flags, empty whiskey bottles, cocked pistols, rotgut habits, scorned women, and prodigal drifters populate the songs, nearly all written from first-person perspectives that add to their genuineness.
 Prophetic touches—twinkling piano notes, soaring mellotrons, a one-off harmonica—provide ideal complements to the intertwined guitar melodies and singer Ronnie Van Zant’s comfortable gruffness and way of expressing local customs.